geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 Reducing your science data
 ==============================

 The following is an example of how to reduce science data.
+Start by creating a new recipe (File -> New Recipe)

-- **For step 1)** Select your science data **S20131210S0025.fits**.
+- **For step 1)** Select your science data files from the onsky folder using the Add File(s) button **S20131210S0025.fits**
-- **For step 3)** Select the **SpectralScience** reduction type.
+- **For step 3)** Change the reduction category to **SpectralScience**
-- **For step 4)** Choose the **Quicklook Automatic Datacube Extraction** Recipe template.
+- **For step 4)** Select the **Quicklook Automatic Datacube Extraction** Recipe template

-All the calibration files are automatically found and the result is a final data cube.
-The result should be plotted in GPItv at the end of the reduction.
+All the calibration files are automatically found and the result is a final data cube that should be plotted in GPItv at the end of the reduction.
+Note that the recipe may fail due to an inability to find the satellite spots.
+We'll just ignore this for the time being.
 Feel free to look at the different wavelengths by changing the selected slice.
 Note that we have not yet accounted for the flexure offsets between the wavelength calibration derived above, and the current spectral positions, therefore the reduced cube will be rather ugly and have a large Moire pattern in the data.

 .. image:: bad_data_cube.png
         :scale: 50%